 Inspired by the idea of deconstructing to understand, the algorithm will analyze each painting pixel by pixel, looking for areas where the artist rendered high amounts of details.
-The program will then create a triangular mesh which triangle sizes vary depending of the amount of information given.
-Smaller triangles represent areas with more details and bigger triangles areas where the artist gave little information.
+The software will then create a triangular mesh which triangle sizes vary depending of the amount of information given.
+Smaller triangles represent areas in an information dense area and bigger triangles represent areas where the artist gave little information.
 These triangles are colored based on the average color from all the pixels contained within, also, smaller triangles are brought forward in this digital 3D space while bigger triangles are sent to the background.

 As more time is invested by a viewer in observing the piece, more triangles begin to appear, slowly revealing more and more information.
 The observer can also move and walk about the piece to observe different perspectives of the 3D abstraction.
 If the observer decides to stop discovering and walks away or looks in a different location, the piece starts to deconstruct, reducing the triangle count and fades away.